(Personal Holiday entry from the desk of founder Laura Leigh)

 In this “race” to gain protection for our wild horses and burros I get very caught in the “next task” and spend very little time celebrating victories, lamenting losses and reflection on simply the journey.
 “It is the journey, not the destination,” usually simply means “document everything because you never know what you need to reach the destination.”
 Not exactly what that phrase was intended to imply.

 Often in this work things must be presented to the public in a manner that suits accountability to a legal process or standards of protocol that gains credibility in process.
-You are told by lawyers or media that things need to be revealed as they “break” or only after filed in briefs.
-Or you have part of a story and need to solidify the facts before writing.
+You are told by lawyers (concerning media) that things need to be revealed as they “break” or only after filed in briefs.
+Or in other cases you just have part of a story at hand and need to solidify the facts before writing.

 The First Amendment case was in full swing and inhumane issues were popping in multiple places on range and in court.
 As many wrote speculation as fact I felt frustrated.
 I had the facts but the speculation was fast becoming “accepted fact” because often if something is repeated enough, the truth must compete with a new fiction.
 It was driving me nuts.